 Elixir DevOps series

-In our workflows, you may notice some new ideas not seen elsewhere, so be sure to look out for more posts on our blog in a new series where we’ll unpack our unique DevOps practices.
-If you have any questions, you can contact us at blog@optimum.ba and we’ll try to answer them in our future posts.
+In our workflows, you may notice some new ideas not seen elsewhere, so be sure to look out for more posts on our blog in a new series where we'll unpack our unique DevOps practices.
+If you have any questions, you can contact us at blog@optimum.ba.

 If our approach to software development resonates with you and you're ready to kickstart your project, drop us an email at projects@optimum.ba.
 Share your project requirements and budget, and we'll promptly conduct a review.
 We'll then schedule a call to dive deeper into your needs.
 Let's bring your vision to life!